Mbed-TLS/mbedtls-test/developer_guide.md

 * [`mbedtls-release-ci-testing`](https://ci.trustedfirmware.org/view/Mbed-TLS/job/mbedtls-release-ci-testing/): runs a full CI with a chosen branch of `mbedtls-test` on a chosen commit from any repository.
 Note that in addition to selecting your `mbedtls-test` branch in the dropdown, you need to check one or more of the boxes selecting what will run (`RUN_xxx` variables), otherwise not much will happen.
 * [`mbed-tls-restricted-pr-test-parametrized`](https://ci.trustedfirmware.org/view/Mbed-TLS/job/mbed-tls-restricted-pr-test-parametrized/): runs the PR tests.
 Useful for what the release job doesn't cover — mainly “Interface stability tests” (formerly known as “ABI-API-check”).

-There are similar jobs on the internal CI.

 To validate changes to code that's specific to pull requests, such as GitHub reporting, see [the primary PR CI testing PR](https://github.com/Mbed-TLS/mbedtls-restricted/pull/906) (private link).

 ### Testing new Jenkins executor images